PointSource/checkit-blueoak/README.md

 * iOS Deployment
 * Android Deployment

 To get the application running locally, first follow the installation instructions above.
 Then, in two separate terminal windows, navigate to the checkit folder and run the commands below.
+Be sure to run the commands for "Terminal One" before running commands for "Terminal Two" to ensure the server will run on port 3000 (no other program can be running on port 3000).

 ```
 # Terminal One